hiein2012/fops/README.md

 - Print line count of input file
 - Print the checksum of file, support multiple algorithms: md5, sha1 and sha256

+The whole command lines mentioned  below are base on linux-base OS.

 ## Installation

 Make sure you have a working Go environment.
 Go version 1.10+ is supported.
 [See the install instructions for Go.](http://golang.org/doc/install.html)